 One of the things I love about the internet is the serendipitous nature of finding interesting new ideas and information.
-Recently, I stumbled across the blog http://the-burning-house.com/.
+Recently, I stumbled across the blog The Burning House, which is now defunct.

 The premise of Burning House is to photograph what you would grab to save from your home if it were on fire.
 Now a big disclaimer here – I don’t for a New York minute believe that the things photographed are what most respondents would REALLY grab in a pitched emergency.
 But taken in a larger sense, I look at the choices the participants have made as more a “what would you grab if you had 10 or 20 minutes, and a carry-on bag?” i.e. what do you own that means the most to you?
 The responses are fascinating, and really beautifully presented; the site has a large number of photographs and stylists among those who have chosen to offer their answers to this provocative question.